LostProperty/deform_demo/README.rst

 #.
 Done - Save a recipe (to the DB)

 #.
-List recipes
+Done - List recipes

 #.
-Add recipe instructions
+Done - Add recipe instructions

 #.
-Edit a recipe
+Done - Edit a recipe

 #.
+Edit recipe instructions

-Delete a recipe
+#.
+Done - Delete a recipe

+#.
+Add extra models, add to CMS with minimal code (with-in reason)

+#.
+Pagnation

+#.
+Search

 #. check for unique on form (Colander and SQLAlchemy)